gvrocksnow/gvrocksnow-PixelArt-Upscaler/README.md

 1. Select the outline color of the input images.
 (Default is black)
 2. Enter a scale factor amount.
 (Ideally between 2-6)
 3. Select the input folder for multiple files or input file for single file. (.png format)
-4. Output files are exported in same folder as input files.
+4. Output files are exported in the same folder as input files.

 # OPTIONS